cattle-ops/terraform-aws-gitlab-runner/README.md

 ```

 ## Notes:
-- A user is create for the gitlab-runner / docker-machine to create ec2 instances, the permission NOT restrictive enough.
+- A user is create for the gitlab-runner / docker-machine to create ec2 instances, the permissions are NOT very restrictive.